From a Sewing Machine to a Musical Star

 When the two-decade war in Northern Uganda ended, social development took over with music taking centre stage in a land where it had completely gone quiet.

-Music has always spoken the same language and with its resurrection in the North, many envisaged it as the most direct way to link the region to other areas of Uganda, especially Central Uganda where music has taken a serious root.
+Music has always spoken the same language and with its resurrection in the North, especially Central Uganda where music has taken a serious root.

 It is quite evident that with the entertainment industry steadly growing in Uganda, Northern Uganda has always been left out but not to Jenneth Prischa, who has beaten all odds to become a musical star.